Electrical Engineering (Art, Media and Engineering) MS and PhD

-A concentration in arts, media and engineering has been established as a collaboration between the electrical engineering program at ASU and the Herberger Institute for Design and the Arts (HIDA).
-This concentration is available both for the MS and the PhD students admitted to this program, who take two-thirds of their course, research and thesis credits from the electrical engineering and one-third of the credits from the arts, media and engineering program.
+A concentration in arts, media and engineering (AME) has been established as a collaboration between the electrical engineering program and the Herberger Institute for Design and the Arts (HIDA).
+This concentration is available both for the MS and the PhD students.

 Program requires the following: 30 credit hours and a Thesis.